-Grace C.Y.
-Peng received the B.S. degree in electrical engineering from the University of Illinois at Urbana, the M.S. and Ph.D. degrees in biomedical engineering from Northwestern University.
+Dr. Peng received the B.S. degree in electrical engineering from the University of Illinois at Urbana, the M.S. and Ph.D. degrees in biomedical engineering from Northwestern University.
 She performed postdoctoral and faculty research in the department of Neurology at the Johns Hopkins University.
 In 2000 she became the Clare Boothe Luce professor of biomedical engineering at the Catholic University of America.
-Since 2002, Dr. Peng has been a Program Director in the National Institute of Biomedical Imaging and Bioengineering (NIBIB), at the National Institutes of Health.
-Her program areas at the NIBIB include mathematical modeling, simulation and analysis methods, and next generation engineering systems for rehabilitation, neuroengineering, and surgical systems.
-In 2003, she brought together the Neuroprosthesis Group (NPG) of program officers across multiple institutes of the NIH.
-Also in 2003, Dr. Peng lead the creation of the Interagency Modeling and Analysis Group (IMAG), which now consists of program officers from ten federal agencies of the U.S. government and Canada (www.imagwiki.org).
-IMAG has continuously supported funding specifically for multiscale modeling (of biological systems) since 2004.
-IMAG facilitates the activities of the Multiscale Modeling (MSM) Consortium of investigators (started in 2006).
-Dr. Peng is interested in promoting the development of intelligent tools and reusable models, and integrating these approaches in engineering systems and multiscale physiological problems.
+Her research focused on developing computational models of the vestibular system in control of the head and neck, and analytical tools for studying the oculomotor system in patients with vestibular dysfunction.
+Since 2002, Dr. Peng has been a Program Director in the NIBIB, overseeing various programs promoting the development of mathematical and statistical modeling and analysis methods; medical simulation tools; and next generation engineering systems for rehabilitation, neuroengineering, and surgical systems.
+In 2003, Dr. Peng led the creation of the Interagency Modeling and Analysis Group (IMAG), which now consists of program officers from multiple federal agencies of the U.S. government.
+Since 2004, IMAG has supported funding initiatives targeted to multiscale modeling of biomedical, biological and behavioral systems.
+Since 2006, IMAG has facilitated the activities of the Multiscale Modeling Consortium of investigators.
+Dr. Peng is committed to promoting the development and use of intelligent tools and reusable models to accelerate biomedical research and translate scientific knowledge to the clinic and community.